nidhish-srivastava/bill-generator/README.md

 # Bill Generator for your local business

-A simple, user-friendly bill generation application built with Next.js that allows Anand Communication to create, preview, save, and export customer bills.
+A simple, user-friendly bill generation application built with Next.js that allows your small business to create, preview, save, and export customer bills.

 ## Features